zeroluck/docs/sources/faq/azure.md

 6. Select at least `A2` variant equipped with 3.5GB RAM in the `Size` dropdown menu.

-7. Provide username that will be used to connect via ssh and set access password, or upload certificate for passwordless auth; click `Next`.
+7. Provide an username to connect via ssh, and define an according access password, or upload a certificate for an authentification without passwords.
+Then, click `Next`.

 8. Create a new cloud service and select `None` for `Availability Set` option.